devanshverma3211/meeting-monitor-and-sumarizer-/README.md

 # Meeting Monitor 🎙️

-Automatically records Microsoft Teams calls, transcribes them locally with Whisper, and emails you a clean bullet-point summary at the end of every day — powered by Claude AI.
+Automatically records Microsoft Teams calls, transcribes them locally with Whisper, and emails you a clean bullet-point summary at the end of every day — powered by Gemini AI.

 ---